dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

 Model 2:  (CEILING DIVISION METHOD: this is cleaner but does involve adding one additional process to deal with the extra overflow of ips from chunk_size)

+Model 2 (Revised): Fixed Chunk Size, Dynamic Process Count

+- You define `chunk_size`, and the number of processes is calculated.
+- Uses ceiling division to avoid remainder logic.
+- Good for: Load balancing when you care more about chunk size than number of processes.
+Using ceiling division, an additional process will be added to process the remaining IPs, rather than adding them to the last process (model1)
+Note new code is in here wait_for_public_ips so that there are no orphan EC2 instances that are not included in the last process.
+The code is no longer fixed delay wait time but dynamic based upon a loop to check the public_ips on the instances, with exponential backoff algorithm for efficiency.

 ```
 chunk_size = 12